ParallelMaths/parallel/pages/academy-primary-teacher.md

 __There is no cost to the programme, but to be eligible pupils must be currently attending a state school in the UK.__

 Once you have identified your nominees, log in to our website - if you have not done so already, you will need to [create a free account](https://parallel.org.uk/signup?live=1).
 Once logged in, go to [the Academy tab](https://parallel.org.uk/academy), where you can find a template letter which you can send to parents.
 This letter includes information on the programme, and a sign up link unique to your teacher account.

-The first webinar will take place on February 16th, 2025 - so, ideally, nominated students should be signed up before then.

 If you would like more information before making your nominations or reaching out to parents, [feel free to get in touch](mailto:marsh@parallel.org.uk).